karadyauran/airum/README.md

 3. Commit your Changes (git commit -m 'Add some AmazingFeature')
 4. Push to the Branch (git push origin feature/AmazingFeature)
 5. Open a Pull Request

+## System Architecture

+#### Architecture Overview

+The Agile system is built on a client-server model, where the backend is implemented in Java using Spring Framework and the frontend is implemented on one of the modern JavaScript frameworks (e.g. React, Angular or Vue.js).
+The system provides interaction between the client and the server through a RESTful API.

+#### System components
+1. backend (Server Part):
+- Based on Spring Boot for easy customization and deployment.
+- Spring Security is used for authentication and authorization.
+- Spring Data JPA for interacting with the database.

+2. Frontend (Client Part) [To be developed in the future]

+3. Database:
+- Using SQL database (MySQL) to store data about users, projects, tasks and other entities.
+- The database schema is designed to support relationships between the various elements of the system.

+4. API (Application Programming Interface):
+- RESTful API to enable communication between client and server.
+- JSON is used for the data exchange format.
+- API documentation (e.g. using Swagger) to simplify development and integration.

+5. Deployment Model
+- Use of containerization (Docker) to facilitate deployment.
+- Ability to deploy in the cloud or on local servers.

+6. Security
+- Backup and restore data to ensure data integrity and availability.

 ## Contact